Riyasharma1311/MSC-challenge/README.md

 # MSC-challenge
-MSC challenge for 30 days
+MSC challenge for 30 days - Leetcode and CODECHEF/CODEFORCES